-Christina’s passion for the plight of elephants began last year with a visit to Kenya, where she got to meet many wild elephants, more than a few of whom were subsequently poached for their ivory.
+Christina is a graduate of UBC’s renowned Creative Writing and Film Production joint program with her Master’s in Fine Arts.
+Christina’s passion for the plight of elephants began with a visit to Kenya, where she got to meet many wild elephants, more than a few of whom were subsequently poached for their ivory.
 Upon returning to Vancouver, she was propelled to do everything she could to raise awareness about this problem.
 She is a Co-Founder of Elephanatics.

 Dr. Jake Wall

-Director – African Elephant Specialist / Founding Member
+Director /African Elephant Specialist / Co-Founder

 Director of Strategic Relationships and Advocacy